KungPhoo/ba67-basic/readme.md

 [BOM](https://en.wikipedia.org/wiki/Byte_order_mark)
 is accepted but mandatory.
 Saving will write UTF-8 without BOM.

+When saving to a .prg file (only for export - don't use this as your development format!), the Unicode characters in strings are mapped back to PETSCII.
+See annex G for details.

 ### Cloud file storage
 With `CLOUD` you can specify a webserver, that BA67 can use